emanuelefavero/shadcn-ui/README.md

 # Shadcn/ui

-This project is built Next.js and components from the [Shadcn/ui](https://ui.shadcn.com/) collection.
+This is a dashboard built with Next.js and components from the [Shadcn/ui](https://ui.shadcn.com/) collection.

 > Note: Shadcn/ui is NOT a component library.
 It is a collection of components that you can copy and paste into your project
 >